 The Regional Family Support Planning Councils

-RFSPC members, through their regional councils, monitor and evaluate family support programs, inform families about current family support issues, provide information to policymakers, make recommendations to DDD and DCF, and advocate to local officials and state legislators about the needs of those who support a family member with a developmental/intellectual disability at home.
+RFSPC members, through their regional councils, monitor and evaluate the service delivery system, and inform families about current issues.
+They also inform policymakers, make recommendations to DDD and CSOC , and advocate to local officials and state legislators about the needs of those who support a family member with developmental/intellectual disabilities living at home and in the community.

 Find your Regional Family Support Planning Council’s meeting schedule and location here.